-The Ottoman-era courtyard house is unique with its rich ornamentation.
+The Ottoman-era courtyard house is unique in its size and rich ornamentation.
 Each window in the courtyard has a stone lintel with carved floral designs.
 The walls are covered with alternating black and white stone panels up to the second story.
 The rooms have wooden ceilings painted with floral motifs.
+Made by local craftsmen, the panels display many painted inscriptions presenting a mix of popular sayings, mystic poetry, and biblical psalms.
 Ghazala House is the only house in Aleppo that has its own baths (hammam).
 These are located in the west wing.
 The tepidarium section of the baths has a set of columns with muqarnas capitals.

 Syrian Directorate-General of Antiquities and Museums.
 Interactive Map of Conflicted Archaeological Sites. www.dgam.gov.sy [Accessed 5 February 2018].